 With a starch recovery system, our customers benefit from a significant reduction of COD load, which saves costs on wastewater treatment.
 The freshwater usage will decrease too since process water free of starch can be reused in the processing line.
 Last but not least, the collected starch is a valuable commodity that can be sold to starch processors who use it for countless applications.

-SiccaDania offers custom made systems fit for any process water volume.
-Depending on the requirements it is possible to create a complete turn-key setup or as individual technologies which can be installed in existing production.
+SiccaDania offers custom-made systems fit for any process water volume.
+Depending on the requirements it is possible to create a complete turn-key setup or individual technologies which can be installed in existing production.
 The systems are self-cleaning and require minimal attention and maintenance.